tcardoso2/journal.io/README.md

 * logging
 * heartbeat
 * processErrorHandling
-This file is mandatory, and it has not been included in the source code repository, therefore you need to create it manually.
+This file is mandatory, but because it might contain sensitive information has not been included in the source code repository, therefore you need to create it manually.
 A minimal example is below:
 ````
 {
     "target": [